 Moldova was known as the vineyard of the former Soviet Union and, given the quality of Moldovan wine, it is easy to see why.
 Included in this itinerary is a trip to Cricova, where a fascinating world of underground wine storage awaits.
 Close to Chisinau lies the spectacular Orheiul Vechi cave monastery.
 Orthodox monks carved out the monastery in the 13th century and today a handful of monks are slowly restoring the caves.
 Explore Tiraspol the self proclaimed independent republic, a city seemingly lost in time with its Soviet-era atmosphere boasting Lenin statues and Soviet street names.

-Fly to Chisinau via Vienna and transfer to the hotel for five nights.
+Arrive in Chisinau and transfer to the hotel for five nights.
+We can book a number of hotels in Chisinau, this is only our suggestion.
 Enjoy the remainder of the day at leisure.

 Enjoy a free day in Chisinau to explore at leisure or book optional excursions.
 Chisinau is often referred to as Small Rome as it lies over seven hills.
 However, the similarity ends there.
 Tree-lined boulevards and numerous parks make Chisinau feel more like a sleepy provincial capital than the Eternal City.
 There are plenty of excellent restaurants, all offering varieties of Moldova's national treasure - wine!
 (B)

 Today visit the Cricova Winery, where the tour explores the old traditions of wine-making in the area.
 Cricova was once the site of a huge network of underground mines and, after the Second World War, it was decided that they should be emptied of mining detritus and converted to wine storage.
-Journey through the underground streets of this wine city on the electric train with names such as Cabernet Street, Pinot Noir Street etc. There are special tasting halls where you will try various brands of wine and small snacks.
+Journey on the electric train through the underground streets of this wine city with names such as Cabernet Street, Pinot Noir Street etc. There are special tasting halls where it is possible to sample various wines, alongside some tasty snacks.
 (B)